viamrobotics/docs/docs/services/vision/_index.md

 ### GetObjectPointClouds

-Get a list of 3D point cloud objects and associated metadata in the latest picture from a 3D camera (using the specified segmenter).
+Get a list of 3D point cloud objects and associated metadata in the latest picture from a 3D camera (using a specified [segmenter](./segmentation/)).

 {{< tabs >}}
 {{% tab name="Python" %}}